Graphiant Test Plan

 Procedure:

-• Select the device, and click “Upgrade”
+• Select the device(s) to upgrade, and click ‘Schedule Manual Upgrade’.

-• Click Upgrade Now
+• Click ‘Schedule Upgrade’.

 • Observe progress and check device after upgrade completes